-The ESP application opens November 1, 2018 and closed January 31, 2019.
+The free, online ESP application opens November 1 and closes January 31.
 Twelve positions are available for this exciting opportunity.
-All application materials must be received or postmarked (for items sent by U.S. mail) by January 31, 2019.
+All application materials must be received or postmarked (for items sent by U.S. mail) by January 31.

 - One letter of recommendation signed on official letterhead (recommender must be related to veterinary or academic work and cannot be a family member or relative)

 - Receive intensive preparation for professional school